canonical/pebble/docs/tutorial/getting-started.md

 ## Prerequisites

 - A Linux machine.
-- Python3 (used to run basic HTTP servers as sample services managed by Pebble).
+- Python 3.x (used to run basic HTTP servers as sample services managed by Pebble).

 ## Download and install Pebble